Lluís Graner

-Lluís Graner i Arrufí, or Arrufat in Spanish (5 February 1863–7 May 1929) was a Spanish painter in the Realistic style.
+Lluís Graner i Arrufí, or Arrufat in Spanish (5 February 1863–7 May 1929) was a Catalan painter in the Realistic style, artistic director and theater entrepreneur from Barcelona, Spain.
+After achieving notable success in painting, he moved into lighting design for theatrical shows and developed the Catalan lyrical theater genre of "musical visions".

+He was the owner of the sala Mercè, on Barcelona's Rambla, where he established the first stable season of cinematograph sessions and musical visions.
+In 1905 he won the competition for the lease of Barcelona's Teatro Principal, where he set up the company Espectáculos-Audiciones Graner.
+Under his artistic direction, notable pieces of Catalan lyric theater were premiered, such as La santa espina, by Enric Morera and Àngel Guimerà.

 Biography

-He was born in Barcelona, and studied at the Escola de la Llotja from 1883, with Antoni Caba (color/composition) and Benet Mercadé (drawing).

-During his final year at school, he received a grant to study in Madrid, where he copied and learned from the Old Masters at the Museo del Prado.
+He was born in Barcelona, and studied at the Escola de la Llotja from 1883, with Antoni Caba (color/composition) and Benet Mercadé (drawing).During his final year at school, he received a grant to study in Madrid, where he copied and learned from the Old Masters at the Museo del Prado.
 After that, supported by a fellowship, he moved to Paris and became a member of the Academie des Beaux-Arts.
 Later, he returned to Barcelona, but continued to travel to cities throughout Europe, including Berlin, Munich and Düsseldorf.

-Influenced by Richard Wagner's concept of "Gesamtkunstwerk" (Total Work of Art), he was motivated to create his own total art experience and organized the "Sala Mercè" (Mercy Hall) in Barcelona's Rambla District.
-The project involved contributors from every artistic discipline, including the new field of cinematography.
-The room was decorated by Antoni Gaudí.
-Other participants included Adrià Gual, Santiago Rusiñol, Ramon Casas, Enric Clarasó, Enric Morera and Enrique Granados.
-Despite some early public enthusiasm, the endeavor was ultimately a failure and the Hall closed it doors in 1908, after only four years, obliging him to survive by painting portraits for wealthy clients.
+Driven by the idea of offering a total art show where all the arts were involved, he founded in 1904 the sala Mercè on Barcelona's Rambla, whose design was commissioned to Antoni Gaudí, being the only scenic space designed by the modernist architect.
+The hall offered cinema sessions combined with the representation of musical visions.
+Caves were created in the basement, where visual attractions such as dioaramas, life-size statues or monumental nativity scenes were installed.

+Due to the success of the sala Mercè during its first season, Graner embarked on the adventure of renting the Teatro Principal in Barcelona in 1905, where he set up his company Espectacles-Audicions Graner, which, despite the great success of his shows, set up a loss-making production model due to the painter's lack of business experience and forced him to survive economically by making portraits on commission.

 In his later years, he left Spain, living successively in Havana, New York and several other places while travelling to Santiago, Buenos Aires and Rio de Janeiro.
 During these years, he lived almost entirely on money sent to him by his friends.
 He returned to Barcelona in 1928, the year before his death, and held a major show at the Hotel Ritz.
 He died in Barcelona.